Askill/github-mirror/README.md

-# Mirror your starred Github repos to a Gitea organization
+# Mirror your starred and public Github repos to a private Git(tea) organization

 ### Inspiration for this script: